mattcarlotta/snackables/README.md

 PORT=3000
 ```

-snackables will parse the files and append the ENVs in the order of how they were defined in `ENV_LOAD`.
-In the example above, the `DB_PASS` variables within `.env.base` would be overwritten by `.env.dev` because the file was imported last.
+snackables will parse the files and append the Envs in the order of how they were defined in `ENV_LOAD`.
+In the example above, the `DB_PASS` variables within `.env.base` would be overidden by `.env.dev` because the file was imported last.

-Any ENV variables **within** an `.env` file can be overwritten according to their imported order, where the last `.env` import takes precendence over any previous ENVs; however ENVS that are **pre-set** or **defined** within `process.env` **WILL NOT be overwritten**.
+By default, Envs that are **pre-set** or **defined** within `process.env` **WILL NOT be overidden**.
+If you wish to override variables in `process.env` see [ENV_OVERRIDE](#env_override) or [Config Override](#override) or [Parse Override](#parse-override).

+### Why doesn't the parse method assign Envs?

+Under the hood, the config method utilizes the parse method to potentially extract multiple `.env` files as it loops over paths.
+The config method expects parse to return an object of extracted Envs that will be accumulated with other extracted Envs.
+The result of these accumulated extracted Envs is then assigned to `process.env` **once**.
+In bench marks, assigning the individual extracted Envs to `process.env` resulted in a significant performance loss.

 ### Is the ENV_LOAD variable required?

-To be as flexible as possible, the `ENV_LOAD` variable is not required to set ENVs to `process.env`.
+To be as flexible as possible, the `ENV_LOAD` variable is not required to set Envs to `process.env`.
 However, you will then be required to use this package just like you would use dotenv.

 ```js
 const { config } = require("snackables");